 Data Capture Automation means that document import, processing, validation, and export happen seamlessly without waiting for human review in most cases.

 This represents the most advanced stage of a Cognitive Data Capture process implementation.
 Consider this: you import a document to Rossum.
 Right away, Rossum's AI will process the document.
-Once done, Rossum will decide whether the extracted data is good to automatically send to the downstream system, or if it needs a human to review and confirm its results.
+Once done, Rossum will decide whether the extracted data is good to send to the downstream system automatically or if it needs a human to review and confirm its results.

 To make this happen, Rossum offers automation on two levels:

 - Per-field automation allows operators to validate only a subset of fields, while fields that were confirmed automatically need not be revisited by a human.
-The automatically validated fields have a grey tick next to a field (or the absence of thereof); while the TAB key moves field by field, the ENTER key skips only between fields that require per-field automation.
+The automatically validated fields have a grey tick next to a field (or absence thereof).
+The TAB key moves field by field, and the ENTER key skips only between fields that require per-field automation.
 A basic level of per-field automation is active by default, while additional implementation can expand on this.

-- Whole-document automation allows operators to entirely skip the manual validation phase for an entire document.
+- Whole-document automation allows operators to skip the manual validation phase for an entire document entirely.
 The basic idea is that a document is automated if all its captured fields are automated.
 The detailed mechanism depends on the configuration of a particular queue.
 Rossum currently offers two types of whole-document automation: Confident and Always automation.

 While whole-document automation (Confident or Always) is ultimately desirable, achieving it is typically a gradual long-term process, and intermediate phases can already bring a lot of value in terms of overall effort reduction when compared to manual data entry.

 The main prerequisite for automation is a high level of AI accuracy.
 The required level of accuracy depends entirely on how exactly the data is post-processed and used - we see users with 75% accuracy opting for full automation, while others demand 99% accuracy.

-If the out-of-the-box accuracy of the system is sufficient, automation rollout is fairly straightforward in terms of automating all documents by default (and potentially setting up exception checks to keep specific cases for human review).
+Suppose the out-of-the-box accuracy of the system is sufficient.
+In that case, automation rollout is fairly straightforward in terms of automating all documents by default (and potentially setting up exception checks to keep specific cases for human review).